spring-attic/bomr/README.md

 ```
 $ bomr.jar upgrade spring-boot-project/spring-boot-dependencies/pom.xml spring-projects spring-boot \
-    --label="priority: normal" \
     --label="type: dependency-upgrade" \
-    --milestone=2.0.4.RELEASE
+    --milestone=2.0.5.RELEASE
 ```

 For each manged plugin or dependency in the bom with one or more newer versions, you will be prompted to select the version to use.
 Pressing enter without entering a number will leave the managed version unchanged.
-Once the upgrades have been selected, a GitHub issue will be opened and a change commited for each.
+Once the upgrades have been selected, a GitHub issue will be opened and a change committed for each.
 Having checked that the upgraded versions work and haven't introduced any deprecation warnings, the changes can be pushed.

 ### verify